 Pro-skateboarding legend Tony Hawk admitted that the original Space Jam could have been the first in a possible series of athlete-meets-Looney Tunes movies.

 In 2003, he took a meeting with Warner Bros. to discuss Skate Jam.
 While Space Jam was a mix of animation and live-action, it looks as though Hawk would have been animated.
 But, it was canceled following the poor reception of Looney Tunes Back In Action.
-With the sheer number of retweets Hawk has received, it’s possible he’s trying to fire up interest in reviving the concept.
+With Lebron James now set to star in Space Jame 2, it’s safe to say Skate Jam will never happen.

 An NBA Star Was Rumored To Star